Solutions Corridors Site Hosts Utilities About Contact

 and Control

-Every Gridlane project begins with rigorous site qualification.
-We evaluate traffic counts, proximity to freeway interchange, utility service availability, and commercial viability before entering any site agreement.
-Controlled sites only — no speculative or uncontrolled locations.
+Every project begins with rigorous site qualification.
+We evaluate traffic, utility access, and commercial viability before entering any site agreement.
+Controlled sites only — no speculative locations.

-Traffic and corridor analysis — freeway interchange proximity, ADT counts, and travel pattern review
+Corridor and traffic analysis — freeway proximity, ADT counts, travel pattern review

-Site agreement negotiation — long-term ground leases or license agreements with defined development rights
+Long-term site agreements — ground leases or license agreements with defined development rights

-Preliminary utility review — available service capacity and required upgrade assessment before site commitment
+Preliminary utility review — available service capacity assessment before site commitment

 02